braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 AppsFlyer integrates with both SendGrid and SparkPost as Email Service Providers (ESPs) to support deep linking and click tracking.
 Follow the instructions below to integrate with your ESP of choice.

 {% alert tip %}
 Deep links&#8212;links that direct users toward a specific page or place within an app or website&#8212;are used to create a tailored user experience.
 While widely used, issues can arise when using emailed deep links with click tracking, another important feature used in collecting user data.
-These issues are due to ESPs wrapping deep links in their own click-recording domain, breaking the original link.
+These issues are due to ESPs wrapping deep links in a click-recording domain, breaking the original link.
+As such, supporting deep links requires additional setup.
 By integrating AppsFlyer with either SendGrid or SparkPost, you avoid these issues.
 Learn more about this topic in [Universal links and App Links]({{site.baseurl}}/help/help_articles/email/universal_links/).
 {% endalert %}

 ### Step 1: Set up OneLink in AppsFlyer